-Brake pedal height can be adjusted with the bolt and eccentric located under the rear of the brake pedal.
+Brake pedal height can be adjusted with the bolt located above the rear of the brake pedal.
 The free-play is adjusted with the adjustable plunger on the end of the brake pedal.

-Use New container of DOT4 Bel-Ray Racing Brake Fluid
+CAUTION: Use New container of Spectro DOT4 Racing Brake Fluid